 How to Write a Case Study

-- Determine the case study's objective and format.
+- Determine the case study's objective.

 - Find the right case study candidate.